VictorW96/KP-seminar-paper-Fsharp/README.md

 #### The Pipe Operator

-F# gives a convenient way to chain multiple functions together with the pipe operator `|>` .
+F# gives a convenient way to chain multiple functions together with the pipe operator `|>` and the forward composition operator `>>`.
 So you can easily build new functions from existing functions.

 Example usage: